 The MNSP Program Director, Dr. Lynne Ausman, is the Saqr bin Mohammed Al Qasimi Professor in International Nutrition, a professorship endowed with a gift from the government of Ras Al Khaimah and given in acknowledgement to Dr. Ausman for her contributions to the success of the masters program in Ras Al Khaimah.

-MNSP students complete 10 credits of coursework* consisting of a required core curriculum, two electives and a one-credit research or project based thesis.
+MNSP students complete 30 semester hour units of coursework* consisting of a required core curriculum, two electives and a three semeser hour unit research or project based thesis.

 Full-time students are able to finish the program in 1-2 years.
 Part-time students are able to finish the program in 2-3 years.